Skip to main content

 How to Find Off-Market Properties: Inside a Multifamily Signal Engine

 The reliable way to find off-market properties is to watch the public records that precede a sale: ownership changes, liens, and financial distress signals sitting in county recorder data.
-We built a Bay Area multifamily investor a system that ingests county recorder records nightly, flags distress and opportunity signals, scores and ranks every property, and attaches comps, producing a pipeline of 1,800+ qualified leads that refreshes overnight.
+We built a Bay Area multifamily investor a system that ingests county recorder records nightly, scores every property on 14 distress and opportunity signals, ranks it, and attaches comps, surfacing 1,800+ qualified leads a month from three live counties, re-ranked overnight.

 Clients are anonymized by agreement.
 The system mechanics and first-party numbers below are real.